tadtapongc/OpenFOAM-CaseGenerator/README.md

 1. The domain boundary limits the modeled region; the copied STL is not geometrically trimmed by the generator.
 Inspect how `snappyHexMesh` handles surfaces crossing that boundary.
 2. The `locationInMesh` seed point is placed near an upstream outer corner.
 Verify that it lies in the intended fluid region, especially for unusual geometry or manual domain bounds.
 3. Wake boxes (`nearWakeBox` and `farWakeBox`) are automatically clipped so their inner lateral face aligns exactly with the symmetry plane coordinate.
-4. `python read_forces.py` queries `system/blockMeshDict` for symmetry boundaries.
+4. `python read_forces.py` checks `domain_faces` in the selected configuration or `case_config.json`, then falls back to symmetry patch types in `constant/polyMesh/boundary`.
 If detected, it computes both simulated half-forces and full-car projected forces:
    $$F_{\text{full car}} = 2 \times F_{\text{half car}}$$

 This projection assumes the configured symmetry represents a physical half-model.
 It does not verify that the geometry or flow is symmetric.